top of page

 Between June 1941 and June 1942, the Red Army lost a staggering 7,878,137 men, and that's not even factoring in civilian deaths in German-occupied territories (Liedke 178).
 By way of comparison, total US casualties (KIA, WIA) in the Second World War were a little over a million, including 407,316 deaths, and with almost no civilian casualties.

 Madyarov was merely pointing out what by then must have been painfully evident to anyone who saw through the official crap that the government fed the population.
-Referring back to the Red Army purges before the war, he says that “All these men would have been fighting against Fascism today.
-They’d have sacrificed their lives gladly.
-Why did they have to be killed?”
+Referring back to the Red Army purges before the war, he says, "All these men would have been fighting against Fascism today.
+They'd have sacrificed their lives gladly.
+Why did they have to be killed?"

 Why indeed?